Stobs Military Camp: Second World War

 Unlike World War One, World War Two seems to be “cloaked in a veil of secrecy.”
 There are few images depicting the camp and information is sparse.
 It became a training camp at the outbreak of the War and regiments included the Cameronians, Royal Scots Fusiliers, King's Own Yorkshire Light Infantry, Royal Artillery, Pioneer Corps, Royal Norfolk Regiment, Suffolk Regiment, Yorks & Lancs, and others.
 Searchlight training and D-day training both took place at the camp and it is possible that tank training also took place near Shankend a little to the east of the camp.
 A few new buildings were also constructed on site including many Nissen huts.

 Postwar [1945–1962]

 After the Second World War, usage of the camp changed again in response to the Polish Resettlement Act of 27 March 1947.
 It became a resettlement camp for Polish troops.
 The Polish groups that were there were 2nd Corps, Heavy Artillery (9th and 10th), and it was also host to the Corps Artillery Headquarters.
 There is evidence of Polish troops being there until 1950.

 After the 1950s, Stobs was expanded.
 Further land was bought in 15162 acres.
 There was a lot of Territorial activity there during the 1950s especially during the Korean War.
 The last military activity that is recorded was in 1955, although it was not until 1957 that it was announced Stobs was to close.
 The Hawick News stated on 19 June 1959 "the War Department have informed the County Council that dismantling at Stobs is nearly complete".

+Scheduled monument

+In April 2023, Historic Environment Scotland announced that the camp had been designated a scheduled monument.
+This followed a public consultation which received 90 responses "overwhelmingly in support" of the designation.